ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 To enable MCAS alerts and activities to be integrated into existing security analyst workflows that have been developed in SIEM products MCAS provides SIEM agents.

-#### Design Considerations

 The MCAS SIEM agent runs on a server – either on-premises or as IaaS – and acts as a forwarder between MCAS and the SIEM.
 The SIEM agent makes an outgoing request to MCAS over an encrypted Hypertext Transfer Protocol Secure (HTTPS) channel using port 443, leveraging the MCAS RESTful APIs.
 Once the data has been downloaded it then forwards it to the SIEM as syslog messages on a configurable Transmission Control Protocol (TCP) or User Datagram Protocol (UDP) port.

 Note, if both Azure ATP and MCAS are configured to send alerts to the same SIEM duplicate alerts will be received with different alert IDs.
 It is recommended to only send these alerts from one source.

-At the time of writing the SIEM agent only supports Micro Focus ArcSight and generic Common Event Format (CEF)  .
+At the time of writing the SIEM agent only supports Micro Focus ArcSight and generic [Common Event Format (CEF)](https://docs.microsoft.com/en-us/cloud-app-security/siem).
 Supported time formats include Request for Comment (RFC) 5424, 3164 and 3164 with year.
 The agent can be installed on either Windows or Linux operating systems and requires Java 8.

 In addition to the SIEM agent, MCAS supports native integration with Azure Sentinel and the Microsoft Security Graph API.
 Azure Sentinel is Microsoft’s cloud native SIEM offering, while the Security Graph API provides additional partner integration solutions, e.g. the Microsoft Graph Security API Add-On for Splunk.

-#### Design Decisions

-The tables below describe the SIEM agents design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Additional SIEM agents Design Decisions for cloud native implementations
+Table 106 Additional SIEM agents Design Decisions for cloud native implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Azure Sentinel integration | Configured | To support integration between MCAS and Microsoft cloud native SIEM solution.
 Azure Sentinel license | Yes | To enable Azure Sentinel integration an Azure Sentinel license is required.

-##### Additional SIEM agents Design Decisions for hybrid implementations
+Table 107 Additional SIEM agents Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---